WHUIR/DAZER/README.md

 - <code>DAZER.adv_term</code>: weight of adversarial loss when updating model's parameters
 - <code>DAZER.zsl_num</code>: num of zero-shot labels
 - <code>DAZER.zsl_type</code>: type of zero-shot label setting

-### Cite the paper
----
-If you use this code for your scientific work, please cite it as: